Defying Conventional Wisdom in Spectroscopy: Power Narrowing on IBM Quantum

-In a complete reversal of the power broadening paradigm, it has been predicted, but never verified in an experiment, that for a family of pulse shapes with wings vanishing polynomially in time, the spectral line must exhibit the opposite effect --- power narrowing~\cite{Boradjiev2013}.
+In a complete reversal of the power broadening paradigm, it has been predicted, but never verified in an experiment, that for a family of pulse shapes with wings vanishing polynomially in time, the spectral line must exhibit the opposite effect --- power \textit{narrowing}~\cite{Boradjiev2013}.
 In particular, for the Lorentzian pulse shape, the line width must scale as $1/\Omega_0$, the inverse of the peak Rabi frequency.
 Moreover, it has been predicted that power narrowing can be observed for pulse shapes of any power of Lorentzian higher than $\frac12$: the closer the power to $\frac12$ the stronger the power narrowing effect.

-In this work, we present experimental data for power narrowing for pulses shaped like powers of Lorentzian, obtained with ibmq\_manila, one of IBM's open quantum processors.
-We demonstrate power narrowing by an order of magnitude.
+In this work, we demonstrate power narrowing, by as much as an order of magnitude, for pulses shaped like powers of Lorentzian, obtained with ibmq\_manila, one of IBM's open quantum processors.
 The effect is only limited by the inevitable truncation of the pulse wings, an impediment which is studied in detail.